 The inactive ingredients are lactose monohydrate, maize starch, pregelatinised maize starch, povidone K25, magnesium stearate (E470b), hypromellose (E464), macrogol 6000, talc (E553b), titanium dioxide (E171) and iron oxide yellow (E172).

-Each pill contains 30mg of ethinylestradiol and 3mg of drospirenone.
-One pill should be taken daily unless you have missed a pill.
-In this case a maximum of two can be taken during a 24 hour period.
+Each pill contains 30mcg of ethinylestradiol and 3mg of drospirenone.
+One pill should be taken daily for three weeks unless you have missed a pill.
+In this case, a maximum of two can be taken during a 24 hour period.

 It's recommended to start Yasmin on the first day of your period.
 This means you will be protected from pregnancy right away.
-You can start it up to the fifth day of your cycle unless you have a shorter cycle in which case you'll need to start Yasmin on days 1-3 of your period.
+If you start it at any other time in your cycle, you should use barrier contraception or abstain from intercourse for seven days.

-Mild side effects will usually subside after the first couple of months.
+Mild side effects may subside after the first couple of months.
 If they continue, see your GP as you may need to try a different pill.